-The Compensation Committee strongly believes that equity awards with multi-year performance and vesting periods reinforces the alignment of the interests of executives with those of shareholders.
+The Compensation Committee believes that equity awards with multi-year performance and vesting periods reinforces the alignment of the interests of executives with shareholder value creation.
 As such, the vast majority of our long-term incentive awards are structured in this way for NEOs.
-We also have the ability under our Omnibus Incentive Plan to grant various types of equity awards, including stock rights awards (i.e., restricted shares), to provide incentives for NEOs and others in management to work to create shareholder value over the long-term.
+We also have the ability under our Omnibus Incentive Plan to grant various types of equity awards, including stock rights awards (i.e., restricted shares) and performance share awards, to provide incentives for NEOs and others in management to work to create shareholder value over the long-term.
 In addition, the multi-year nature of the performance and vesting periods encourages retention of our executives.

-The committee has authority and flexibility to determine eligible participants, the types of awards and the terms and conditions of awards.
-Awards are structured consistent with our compensation philosophy in that they provide above-median award opportunities for achievement of the Company's performance expectations.
-In 2022, the committee used two different types of stock-based awards to promote equity ownership by the participants and to emphasize the importance of total shareholder return.
+The committee has authority and flexibility to determine eligible participants, the types and terms and conditions of awards.
+Awards are structured consistent with our compensation philosophy in that they provide opportunities for achievement and exceedance of the Company's performance expectations.
+In 2023, the committee used two different types of stock-based awards to promote equity ownership by the participants and to emphasize the importance of total shareholder return.
 Performance share awards are earned subject to the achievement of performance goals approved by the committee as described below.
 Restricted share awards are earned subject to the participant's continued employment with us.

-2022 Long-Term Incentive Weighting at Target
+2023 Long-Term Incentive Weighting at Target

-Long-Term Incentive Component Palmer, Stein, Mas & Thompson Weight at Target Roth Weight at Target Performance Shares: 2022 - 2024 Relative Total Shareholder Return (TSR) 80% 50% Performance Shares: 2022 Adjusted Same Property NOI Growth 0% 50% Time-based Restricted Shares 20% 0%
+Long-Term Incentive Component NEOs at Target

+Performance Shares: 2023 - 2025 Relative Total Shareholder Return (TSR) 80%

+Time-based Restricted Shares 20%